PudgyPoppins/caps/README.md

 * 3/28 Did a LOT of work adding organizations, and a bit of calendar stuff (which I have to complete).
 * 4/9 Added the invitation model and started the create view.
 I need to see how I'll store dates for ALL of my stuff, including calendar.
 I installed moment.js so I can easily convert to different timezones.
 I'm not sure if I should store dates in American/Denver time (the default time for the server), or in UTC :shrug:
 * 4/10 Invitations are now mostly added (create / join).
 I might next move on to requests (requesting to join an organization), or calendar subscriptions.
 Times are stored in UTC, and get converted on the fly.
 Middleware tries to detect user's timezone, but the user can override that in a form (home:set_timezone).
 Next, I should also show the timezone in all of the times from now on, and do utc time for forms like the event form where you enter the time in manually.
+* 4/14 Allowed users to request to join, and mods/leaders can approve/deny this.